Overview of Lung Cancer and Its Types

 The main types of lung cancer treatment include surgery, chemotherapy, radiation therapy, targeted therapy, and immunotherapy, often used individually or in combination to address the specific characteristics of the cancer.

 Understanding the array of available lung cancer treatment options is crucial for anyone facing this diagnosis.
 Each method targets cancer in a unique way, and often, a combination of these treatments provides the most effective approach.
-The primary goal is always to remove or destroy cancer cells, control the disease's spread, and improve the patient's quality of life.

 When is surgery an option for lung cancer?